How to Migrate from Microsoft Teams to Cisco Webex

 - Using first-adopters to help other team members embrace new technology

-Migrating from Microsoft to Cisco Webex Teams is tough, resource-heavy, and time-consuming.
+Migrating from Microsoft to Cisco Webex is tough, resource-heavy, and time-consuming.

 There’s no easy solution for exporting and importing files.

-Your team members are likely to miss out on features from their favorutie apps and there could be people in your organization that flat out refuse to migrate from Microsoft Teams to Webex Teams as they know where they are most productive.
+Your team members are likely to miss out on features from their favorite apps and there could be people in your organization that flat out refuse to migrate from Microsoft Teams to Webex as they know where they are most productive.

 Ultimately, you may not need to migrate and you should consider this before you start the migration process.

-Rather than struggling to push your team members from Microsoft Teams to Cisco Webex Teams, can you continue to run both and let each individual or department choose the app of their choice?
+Rather than struggling to push your team members from Microsoft Teams to Cisco Webex, can you continue to run both and let each individual or department choose the app of their choice?